Children's Vaccines - Answers To Your All Questions

 ActionDetails

-Give paracetamolCrocin/Calpol - dose based on weight
+Give paracetamolCrocin/Calpol — dose by weight (see below)

 Don’t overdressLight, comfortable clothing